Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Proof of Theorem Proof of Theorem 2.4

-Applying Lemma~\ref{LGV} shows that $\prod_{i=1}^{n} X_i^{n-1} \det_{1 \le i, j \le n} (a_{i,j})$ is the generating function of such lattice paths that start in $(-1,1),(-2,2),\ldots,(-n,n)$ and end in $(0,1),(1,0),\ldots,(n-1,-n+2)$, and are non-intersection in the first and in the third region.
-In the second region, paths can be thought of the being either \emph{even} or \emph{odd} in the following sense: a path is said to be even if it only reaches lattice points whose sums of coordinates are even, and otherwise they are said to be odd (in which case it only reaches lattice points whose sums of coordinates are odd).
-In this region, Lemma~\ref{LGV} implies that the family of even paths is non-intersecting as well as the family of odd paths.
+Applying Lemma~\ref{LGV} shows that $\prod_{i=1}^{n} X_i^{n-1} \det_{1 \le i, j \le n} (a_{i,j})$ is the generating function of such lattice paths that start in $(-1,1),(-2,2),\ldots,(-n,n)$ and end in $(0,1),(1,0),\ldots,(n-1,-n+2)$, and are nonintersecting in the first and in the third region.
+In the second region, we can distinguish between odd and even paths, depending on whether they only reach odd or even lattice points, respectively.
+In this region, Lemma~\ref{LGV} implies that the family of even paths is nonintersecting as well as the family of odd paths.
 This concludes the proof of Theorem~\ref{interpret1}.

-Our next goal is to relate this combinatorially to cyclically and vertically symmetric lozenge tilings of a hexagon with side lengths $2n+2, 2n, 2n+2, 2n, 2n+2, 2n$ and with a central triangular hole of size $2$, which are known to be equinumerous with $(2n+1) \times (2n+1)$ VSASMs, see \cite{MRR87,Kup94}.
-Recall that such tilings correspond to families of non-intersecting lattice paths starting in $A_i=(2i-1,i-1)$ and ending in $E_i=(i-1,2i-2)$, with $1 \leq i \leq n$ and the step set $\{(-1,0),(0,1)\}$.
-The total number of families of non-intersecting lattice paths between the two sets $(A_i)_{1 \leq i \leq n}$ and $(E_i)_{1 \leq i \leq n}$ can be calculated by means of the Lindstr{\"o}m-Gessel-Viennot lemma \ref{LGV}:
+Our final goal in this section is to relate the nonintersecting lattice paths in Theorem~\ref{interpret1} to cyclically and vertically symmetric lozenge tilings of a hexagon with side lengths $2n+2, 2n, 2n+2, 2n, 2n+2, 2n$ and with a central triangular hole of size $2$, which are known to be equinumerous with $(2n+1) \times (2n+1)$ VSASMs.